litAardvark/CSE151A_Group_Project_SII25/meeting-notes082325.md

 - Jason will run all of our code through SDSC, use small subset of data when working locally
 - We are allowed to use imports for everything !!!
 - We are basing all of this on ```feature_df``` in our code
+- Rosario & DQ let each other know when done to work on actual model training algorithm
 ## Data Preprocessing
 - Encoding time data cyclically as floats using sin()
 - 1-hot encoding categoricals for use in future submission